Shaneela07/Prodigy_DS_03/README.md

 # Insights:
 The duration of calls was a significant predictor of term deposit subscriptions.
 Clients tended to subscribe after longer conversations, suggesting the importance of engaging clients effectively during calls.
 Previous attempts at contact also played a role, indicating that repeated contact can be fruitful in convincing clients to subscribe.
 Multicollinearity among some input features was observed, potentially affecting model performance.
-Consideration should be given to addressing this issue in future iterations.